Ge-Yan/TIPCommonsense/README.md

 ```
 ### 2. Download Dataset

-Go to [SemEval 2020 Task 4: Commonsense Validation and Explanation](https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation) and download the dataset for the subtask.
+Go to [SemEval 2020 Task 4: Commonsense Validation and Explanation](https://github.com/wangcunxiang/SemEval2020-Task4-Commonsense-Validation-and-Explanation) and download the dataset for the subtaskC.
 Place the downloaded data in the `data` folder at the project root.

 ### 3. Configure `config.yaml`